Financial Aid Summary for Last School Year, 2013 – 2014

 As of 5/7/14, we were blessed to receive $77,884 from gracious supporters of our NHCS Financial Aid Fund.
 These gifts made it possible for 30 families, totaling 52 students, to receive tuition assistance last year.
 We encourage you to be part of our tuition assistance ministry.
 If you are interested in receiving information, please contact the school office at 541-476-4588 or use the contact form on this website.

-Complete the Re-Enrollment Application (available soon) and turn it in to the school office with the Re-Enrollment Fee.
+Complete the 2016-2017 Re-Enrollment Form and turn it in to the school office with the Agreement To Cooperate With NHCS Foundations – Parents, Guardians, Non Role Model Volunteers and Re-Enrollment Fee.

 New Students (U.S.)

 Thank you for your interest in New Hope Christian School!

 Start the application process by printing out the following forms and proceeding as directed:

 - Fill out the Parent Application 2016-17 (.pdf)

 - Fill out the appropriate Student Application (one per child)

 - Give your Pastor the Pastor Reference Form (.pdf) [Please note that acceptance is not automatically denied those who do not attend church.]

 - Agreement To Cooperate With NHCS Foundations – Parents, Guardians, Non Role Model Volunteers (.pdf)